NZMSA/2024-Phase-2/data-science/0. Resources/datasets/README.md

+**Note:** This is from last year's.
+Since we will be using kaggle, this need to updated only for the regression dataset @Xiaoyu

 # Datasets

 Choose *one* dataset as your chosen classification dataset and *one* dataset as your chosen regression dataset from the list below.